$G_2$-instantons over asymptotically cylindrical manifolds: Conclusion

+We know, on one hand, that Kovalev's base manifolds [cf. \emph{Definition \ref{def base manifold (W,w)}}] are K\"ahler 3-folds coming from blow-ups $\bar W=\func{Bl}_C X$, where $X$ is Fano and the curve $C=D\cdot D$ represents the self-intersection of a $K3$ divisor $D\in\left\vert -K_X \right\vert$ \cite[6.43]{kovalevzao}.
+In addition, several of the examples provided (e.g. $X=\mathbb{C}P^3$, complete intersections etc.) are nonsingular, projective and satisfy the \emph{cyclic conditions}: $\pic(X)=\mathbb{Z}$ and $\pic(D)=\mathbb{Z}$.
 On the other hand, certain linear monads over projective varieties of the above kind yield stable bundles as their middle cohomology \cite{Jardim Bull Braz}.
-Those are called \emph{instanton monads} and have the form Then indeed the middle cohomology $\mc{E}\doteq K/\img \alpha$ is always a stable bundle with
+Those are called \emph{instanton monads} and have the form Then, denoting $K:=\ker\beta$, the middle cohomology $\mc{E}:= K/\img \alpha$ is always a stable bundle with